emotz/passwordkeeper/README.md

 This will take ~25-30 min to finish.

-All future start-ups should be like so, without `vagrant provision` (and much faster than first one):
+All future start-ups should be like following, without `vagrant provision` (and much faster than first one):

 ```bat